Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Results: GW parameter estimation

 In Figs.~\ref{subfig-iii}, \ref{subfig-iv}, \ref{subfig-v} and \ref{subfig-vi}, we observe similar trends for the GW source mass and distance estimation as observed for the sky localization.
-The relative errors of mass and distance estimation saturate at $200\%$ for low PSNR values only because of the bounded flat priors that we use in the MCMC algorithm, mentioned in Sect.~\ref{mcmc}.
-Even at very high PSNR values, the mass and distance estimation remain finite, up to a few tens of percent, and would also likely saturate because of parameter degeneracies.
+The relative errors of mass and distance estimation saturate at $200\%$ for low PSNR values only because of the bounded flat priors that we use in the MCMC algorithm, mentioned in Sec.~\ref{mcmc}.
+Even at the highest PSNR value, the errors on the mass and distance estimation remain finite, at $\sim$$20$\%.
 For the same reasons mentioned previously, comparing values from a given curve in Fig.~\ref{subfig-iv} (\ref{subfig-vi}) with the corresponding values at the same PSNR in Fig.~\ref{subfig-iii} (\ref{subfig-v}), we notice the trend that for the same effective PSNR, increasing the observation time improves parameter estimation.
-However, unlike the sky localization, it seems that the mass and distance estimations would saturate at an even higher effective PSNR values than the sky localization, since the curves in Figs.~\ref{subfig-iii} and \ref{subfig-v} do not flatten out towards the right side ends.
+However, unlike the sky localization, the errors on the mass and distance estimations do not yet saturate at the highest PSNR values probed, but are expected to eventually saturate at even higher PSNR values.

+Gravitational wave interferometers can measure the binary masses to a higher accuracy than obtained in our results, as calculated in \cite{PhysRevD.49.2658}.
+For the same SNR, the lower accuracy of mass estimation in our results may be attributed to using only the quadrupole moment contribution in our GW strain model, compared to the post-Newtonian model used in \cite{PhysRevD.49.2658}, which of course improves parameter estimation accuracy due to the higher order terms.
+Also, in our computation, we have only considered the inspiral phase of the GW source, avoiding the merger and ringdown phases, which generally provide further information for accurate parameter estimation \cite{PhysRevLett.70.2984}.